wiztools/docker-debawscli/README.md

 # About

-This is a debian-based docker image that has Python 3.4.x installed with [AWS cli](https://aws.amazon.com/cli/).
+This is a debian-based docker image that has [AWS cli](https://aws.amazon.com/cli/) preinstalled and available in `PATH`.

 AWS cli is installed at location: